 Positive and negative mood, emotions, and effects, which are known as personality characteristics and traits, have generated many researchers' interests because of the influence of its relationships on job commitment, job satisfaction, absenteeism, turnover, group affective tone, and job success within an organization (Chavez and Mendez, 2008).
 More recently, some empirical findings have tied these personality characteristics and traits to leadership effectiveness through emotional intelligence (EI).
-These findings assert that EI can help leaders solve complex problems, make better decisions, be more adaptable, and handle the crisis in a more emotionally stable manner (Goleman, 1995; Mayer and Salovey, 1995; Goleman et al., 2002; Tsai, Chen, and Cheng, 2009).
-In other words, this level of attention personality indicates those that characteristics and traits are significant aspects of organizational life and at a certain level, are worthy to see this relationship in education or teaching area.
+These findings assert that EI can help leaders solve complex problems, make better decisions, be more adaptable, and handle the crisis in a more emotionally stable manner (Goleman, 1995; Mayer and Salovey, 1995: Goleman et al., 2002: Tsai, Chen, and Cheng, 2009).
+In other words, this level of attention indicates that those personality characteristics and traits are significant aspects of organizational life and at a certain level, are worthy to see this relationship in education or teaching area.
+In any education institution, learning process is a main concern and focus of many parties who are involved in it.
+Learning is a loop in which the teacher facilitates learning.